PASS Summit 2019 – WIT Luncheon

 That sounds like a simple mission, but if you think about it for a second, it is both ambitious and inspirational.
 As the father of two girls who I of course wish the best for in their future careers, and the friend of many people in under-represented groups, I am hopeful that our society keeps edging toward more inclusion and equality and away from bias and divisiveness.
 So I certainly admire what LeShana aims to do here.

 LeShana talks about how she came to be in her current role, and it reminded me a bit of my own early path, which wasn't fully intentional.
-Her first computer was a Commodore 64, and without a computer science degree and the inability to even get a tech interview, she drove a delivery van, and helped her employer with BIOS updates for Y2K.
+Her first computer was a Commodore 64, and without a computer science degree or the ability to even get a tech interview, she drove a delivery van, and helped her employer with BIOS updates for Y2K.
 She went on to attend a CoderGirl meetup (a LaunchCode program), which led to an apprenticeship as a systems engineer and, later, to a full-on software engineer role at MasterCard.

 See what President Obama said about LeShana at the National League of Cities Conference in 2015.